handbook

 Early athletics pick-up: location and times will be communicated to athletes in advance and changes by day and by sport.

-*Parents need to watch the carpool videos on the Fideles Christian School YouTube channel for new year’s procedures.
+*Parents MUST watch the carpool videos on the Fideles Christian School YouTube channel for the current year’s procedures.
 Links will be emailed to parents and placed in the app before the start of the school year.

 Car Line Protocol